Resignation Acceptance Letter and Email Examples for Employers

 Dear [Employee Name],

-We acknowledge receipt of your resignation dated [Resignation Date], in which you requested to end your employment with [Company Name] immediately.
+We acknowledge receipt of your resignation dated [Resignation Date], in which you requested to end your employment with [Company Name] effective immediately.

 We confirm that your resignation has been accepted, and your final day of employment will be [Final Employment Date], subject to any final administrative review required under your contract, company policy or applicable rules.